 I have run the script listDProcessesNativeStacks.sh and shared the data with CloudBees Support.

-What is this and how does it help us understand what is causing the hanging of my master?
+What is this and how does it help us understand what is causing the hanging of my controller?

 - Linux environment